sahama/pyramid_i18n_helper/README.rst

-in pot view you can edit pot file in po view po and mo file for lang will be create remember this package depend on pyramid_layout default layout also keep in mind at now this package use templates based on jinja2
+in pot view you can edit pot file in po view po and mo file for lang will be create keep in mind this package depend on pyramid_layout default layout also at now this package use templates based on jinja2

 Installation
 ------------